baidut/LECARM/README.md

 ![](https://img.shields.io/badge/OS-Win10-green.svg)

-Code for our paper "LECARM: Low-Light Image Enhancement using Camera Response Model"
+Code for our paper "[LECARM: Low-Light Image Enhancement using Camera Response Model](https://ieeexplore.ieee.org/document/8340778/)"

+* Our paper provides a low-light image enhancment algorithm obtaining the enhanced images by locally adjusting the exposure of input images using camera response model.

-* run `run.m` of a demo
+* run `run.m` for a demo

 * Original code is tested on *Matlab 2016b* 64bit, Windows 10.